SolidAlloy/easywp-debugger/README.md

 Sometimes, it is not possible to log into the Wordpress Dashboard via the **Log in** Button in EasyWP dashboard.
 In such a case follow the next steps:

 1. Check the **siteurl** and **home** values in the database.
-If they contain www version of the website, change the website URL to non-www.
+If they contain www version of the website, change the website URL to non-www .
 If you want the website to work on a www version, contact EasyWP customer support.
 2. If the website is already using a non-www URL, press **Fix EasyWP Plugin** in **EasyWP** tab of the Debugger.

 If there is a missing **Clear Cache** button in the wp-admin dashboard of an EasyWP-hosted website, the reason for this is the missing EasyWP plugin.
 Install it with the **Fix EasyWP Plugin** button in **EasyWP** tab of the Debugger.